Is this topic for you?

 There is no single test for rheumatoid arthritis.
 Your doctor will do a physical exam and look at your joints for signs of swelling or tenderness.
 He or she will also ask about your symptoms and past health.

-X-rays, and other tests to find out if another problem is causing your joint pain.
+You may have blood tests, X-rays, and other tests to find out if another problem is causing your joint pain.

 How is it treated?

-exercise, and lifestyle changes.
+Treatment for rheumatoid arthritis continues throughout your life.
+It includes medicine, exercise, and lifestyle changes.
 Getting treatment early may control the condition or keep it from getting worse.